 Typical Criminal Charges for Ponzi Schemes

-Those who are convicted or plead guilty also may be required to pay restitution to their victims, although the nature of the crime typically leaves very little money with which to do so.
+Those who are convicted or plead guilty can serve lengthy prison sentences.
+They may be required to pay restitution to their victims, although the nature of the crime typically leaves very little money with which to do so.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.